[Note: Any changes from the copy handed out

 Ø The Maryland Public

-The Reporters Committee for Freedom of the Press; available at http://www.rcfp.org/ogg/index.php?op=browse&state=MD.
+Reporters Committee for Freedom of the Press; available at http://www.rcfp.org/open-government-guide.

 Other Resources